Budibase/website/content/blog/app-building/github-metrics-dashboard.md

 This seems counterintuitive until you realize how simple the process is.
 It’s just as easy as getting the hang of premade tools and trying to connect them to your repository.

-The result is a GitHub metrics dashboard tailored to your needs.
-It's faster, your data is safe, it's customizable, and you don't need to pay a monthly subscription.

-Today you’ll learn how to do it with Budibase.
+Today you’ll learn how to build a custom tool with Budibase.

 With our leading low-code platform, you can use premade components, connect to external APIs, query databases, save data, create automations, and much more.

-Let’s see how you can use Budibase to build your perfect GitHub dashboard.
+Even better, you can build deployable apps in as little as five minutes.
+Let's dive right in.

 ## Your GitHub Metrics Dashboard